expath/xpath-ng/tuple-decomposition.md

 ### Variation: Separate Tuple Array Decomposition Syntax

-If the tuple decomposition is being performed on a tuple array, it may be better to use array syntax to define the composition:
+If the decomposition is being performed on an array, it may be better to use array syntax to define the composition:

     let [$x, $y, $z] := get-camera-point()
     return "(" || $x || "," || $y || "," || $z || ")"

-The `(...)` syntax would then be *tuple sequence decomposition*, while the `[...]` syntax would be *tuple array decomposition*.
+The `(...)` syntax would then be *sequence decomposition*, while the `[...]` syntax would be *array decomposition*.

-This would allow XPath/XQuery processors to report an error if tuple sequence decomposition was used on tuple arrays, and when tuple array decomposition was used on tuple sequences.
+This would allow XPath/XQuery processors to report an error if sequence decomposition was used on arrays, and when array decomposition was used on sequences.

 This would make it clearer to the user when a sequence is expected and when an array is expected, and thus when out of bounds access would result in an empty sequence or an error.

-This does add an additional level of complexity to the language grammar, but may help processors decide how to decompose the tuple values as determining whether the tuple type being decomposed is a sequence or array can be determined during the static analysis phase.
+This does add an additional level of complexity to the language grammar, but may help processors decide how to decompose the values as determining whether the type being decomposed is a sequence or array can be determined during the static analysis phase.

 ### Assigning the rest of a sequence or array